- Please read IGHR’s Tuition and Payment and Refund Deadlines prior to registration.

 Course 2 Registration begins 1-Feb-2020: 11:30 am Eastern Time [Maximum: 30 students] Course Coordinator Angela Packer McGhie, CG® Description This course is designed to help intermediate genealogists expand their knowledge of genealogical records and techniques.
 Instruction includes an exploration of a variety of genealogical sources including land, military, immigration, probate and court records.
 It will (more…)

-Course 3 Registration begins 1-Feb-2020: 1:30 pm Eastern Time [Maximum: 30 students] Course Coordinator Judy G. Russell, JD, CG®, CGLSM Description Building on the basics taught in Course 1 (Methods and Sources) and Course 2 (Intermediate Genealogy and Historical Studies), Course 3 is designed to develop and foster advanced skills by concentrating on (more…)
+Course 3 Registration begins 1-Feb-2020: 1:30 pm Eastern Time [Maximum: 30 students] Course Coordinator Judy G. Russell, JD, CG®, CGLSM Description Building on the basics taught in Course 1 (Methods and Sources) and Course 2 (Intermediate Genealogy and Historical Studies), Course 3 is designed to develop and foster advanced skills by concentrating on problem-solving techniques. (more…)

-Course 4 Registration begins 1-Feb-2020: 2:30 pm Eastern Time [Maximum: 30 students] Course Coordinator Thomas W. Jones, PhD, CG®, FASG, FUGA, FNGS Description Emphasizing genealogical scholarship, this course covers aspects of writing unique to genealogy, the writing process, materials that genealogists write and publish in print and online, ethics for genealogical writers, commercial (more…)
+Course 4 Registration begins 1-Feb-2020: 2:30 pm Eastern Time [Maximum: 30 students] Course Coordinator Thomas W. Jones, PhD, CG®, FASG, FUGA, FNGS Description Emphasizing genealogical scholarship, this course covers aspects of writing unique to genealogy, the writing process, materials that genealogists write and publish in print and online, ethics for genealogical writers, commercial publishing, and (more…)

 Course 5 Registration begins 1-Feb-2020: 10:30 am Eastern Time [Maximum: 40 students] Course Coordinator Patti Lee Hobbs, CG® Description This course covers all the types of DNA (Y-DNA, mitochondrial DNA, X-DNA, and autosomal DNA) needed to incorporate genetic evidence into a genealogical study.
 Sessions are organized around the workflow used to answer genealogical questions related (more…)